rc2dev/pifi-radio/INSTALL.md

 $ sudo -e /etc/pifi/config.json
 ```

 **Done!** You can now run PiFi with `pifi` and reach it at `http://DEVICE_IP:3000`.
-Type `pifi -h` to check the options available.

 ## Running at system boot and as other user

-It makes sense to run PiFi as a less-privileged user (such as `www-data`).
+It makes sense to run PiFi as a different user, such as `www-data`.
 You may also want it to autostart on boot.
-For that:
+For that you can use a systemd service.

-1. Download the systemd service.
+1. Download the service sample.

 ```
 $ sudo wget https://raw.githubusercontent.com/rccavalcanti/pifi-radio/master/docs/pifi.service.sample -O /etc/systemd/system/pifi.service